realjck/realjck/README.md

 ## 🖱️ Software I use

-Below is a list of the tools I use to bring my projects to life:
+Below are the tools that help me develop and deliver my projects:

 <table>
   <tr>